Positive Neurodivergent Representation in the 2026 Winter Olympics: An SLP’s Lens on Therapy for Neurodivergence in NYC

 This is a common learning thread for people with ADHD.

-They often explore novel experiences to maintain self regulation – which provides consistent dopamine hits throughout the day.
+They often explore novel experiences to maintain self regulation.
+This provides consistent dopamine hits throughout the day.

 Additionally, children with ADHD may excel and show a preferred interest for certain academic subjects, musical talents, art or sports – demonstrating an ability to remain hyper-focused on a particular idea, task, or assignment – within a desired and conducive learning environment.

-It is clearly visible – Alyssa Lui (like many neurodivergent people) achieves calm, clarity, and creativity, through movement and engaging activities!
+It is clearly visible.
+Alyssa Liu (like many neurodivergent people) achieves calm, clarity, and creativity through movement and engaging activities!

 By embracing movement, music, creativity and her athletic passions she is able to reach an ultimate flow state.

-As a fellow neurodivergent learner, I am inspired by her lack of conformity; her ability to advocate for accommodations; and her ability to rewrite the rules of Olympic sports.
+As a fellow neurodivergent learner and speech therapist in NYC, I am inspired by her lack of conformity.
+Her ability to advocate for accommodations, and her ability to rewrite the rules of Olympic sports.

-Growing up, I have also felt the pressures of studying within rigorous, high-achieving, academic environments..
-As a dedicated student, I had many obligations including: academic, athletic, spiritual, social engagements, and even weekly service projects into the community.
+Growing up, I have also felt the pressures of studying within rigorous, high-achieving academic environments.
+As a dedicated student, I had many obligations, including academic, athletic, spiritual, social engagements, and even weekly service projects in the community.

-I am reminded that within carefully crafted and tended to environments neurodivergent children can grow and thrive!
+I am reminded that within carefully crafted and tended environments, neurodivergent children can grow and thrive!

-Alyssa Lui originally retired at 16 years old.
+Alyssa Liu originally retired at 16 years old.
 She was exhausted and finished with the pressure of the sport.
-Alyssa took a 2 year hiatus to finish high school, travel with friends, hike mount Everest – explore the world and herself!
+Alyssa took a 2-year hiatus to finish high school, travel with friends, hike Mount Everest, explore the world, and herself!

-When Alyssa returned to skating – it was her own terms!
+When Alyssa returned to skating, it was on her own terms!
 She missed the joy and calm that the ice provided for her.
 But this time – she would make the rules!
-She would maintain creative control.
-She would pick her own costumes, music, routines, schedule and diet.
+Also, she would maintain creative control.
+She would pick her own costumes, music, routines, schedule, and diet.

 This is a teachable moment for all neurodivergent people.
 We can all use this moment to remember these key tenets: